8) Provisions (other than employee benefits)

 Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax payable or receivable is the best estimate of the tax amount expected to be paid or received that reflects uncertainty related to income taxes, if any.
 It is measured using tax rates enacted or substantively enacted at the reporting date.

-Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the recognised amounts, and it is intended to realise the asset and settle the liability on a net basis or simultaneously.
+Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the recognized amounts, and it is intended to realize the asset and settle the liability on a net basis or simultaneously.

 Deferred tax

-Deferred tax is recognised in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the corresponding amounts used for taxation purposes.
-Deferred tax is also recognised
+Deferred tax is recognized in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the corresponding amounts used for taxation purposes.
+Deferred tax is also recognized in respect of carried forward tax losses and tax credits.

-Deferred tax is not recognised for
+Deferred tax is not recognized for

 • temporary differences arising on the initial recognition of assets or liabilities in a transaction that: